CDCgov/ngsqi-astro/README.md

 --taxadb $PATH_TO_DB \

 ```
 Note that _**--postsim**_ is an optional parameter.
-If used, simulated data will be processed for ARG detection and taxonomic classification.
+If used, simulated data will be processed for assembly, ARG detection, and taxonomic classification.

 > **Warning:****
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those
+Custom config files, including those
-> provided by the `-c` Nextflow option can be used to provide configuration;
+> provided by the `-c` Nextflow option, can be used to provide configuration;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 ## Credits

-ASTRO was originally written by the Next Generation Sequencing (NGS) Quality Initiative (QI) In silico Team.
+ASTRO was originally written by the Next Generation Sequencing (NGS) Quality Initiative (QI) _In Silico_ Team.

 We thank the following partners for their extensive assistance in the development of this pipeline: